 Indian sociology has distinctive features shaped by the discipline's encounter with colonial knowledge, the complexity of caste, and the question of whether Western sociological concepts apply to Indian society.

 G.S.
-Ghurye (1893–1983) established the first sociology department in India (University of Mumbai, 1919).
+Ghurye (1893–1983) built Indian sociology as its most influential architect — he joined the Department of Sociology at the University of Mumbai in 1924 as its head, reviving a department established by Patrick Geddes (Scottish sociologist) in 1919.
 He was deeply interested in caste, tribes, and Hindu civilisation as an integrating cultural force.
 His work on caste (Caste and Race in India, 1932) remains foundational.

 M.N.
 Srinivas (1916–1999) pioneered fieldwork-based Indian sociology through village studies (Rampura village, Karnataka).
 He coined Sanskritisation (the process by which lower castes adopt the customs, rituals, and lifestyles of upper castes to claim higher status), dominant caste (a caste that combines numerical strength, land ownership, and political power at the local level), and studied the tension between tradition and modernity in India.